 Hopefully, American-run manufacturing plants can step in to fill the gaps left by China’s pandemic-induced shutdowns as Easley has suggested.

 Many of us are currently spending our days indoors to mitigate the spread of COVID-19 in our communities.
 If you’re working from home temporarily, or spending more evenings in than usual, there’s never been a better time to relax and unwind with a can of Sparkling CBD Ginger Ale.
 In fact, Colorado’s Best Drinks is now offering 20% off all five of our delicious flavors when you use the promo code “STAYHOME” at checkout, with free delivery straight to your door.

-Sparkling CBD products are available year-round in 12-packs for $50 or 48-packs for $180, or as one of five flavors in our featured CBD Sparkling Assorted packs.
-All five flavors of our hemp CBD beverages are delicious and refreshing.
-Our products all contain phytocannabinoid-rich, broad spectrum hemp extract.
-Better yet, each flavor of sparkling CBD soda is vegan, non-GMO, and free of gluten, sodium, and preservatives.
-PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.
+Sparkling CBD products are available year-round in 12-packs for $50 or 48-packs for $180, or as one of five flavors in our featured Sparkling CBD Assorted packs.
+Every flavor of our Sparkling CBD beverages is delicious and refreshing.
+Our sodas and sparkling water products all contain phytocannabinoid-rich, broad spectrum hemp extract.
+Better yet, each of our Sparkling CBD soda flavorsare vegan, non-GMO, and free of gluten, sodium, and preservatives.
+PCR hemp extract is one of just five ingredients in every Sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.